Cfomodz/InvenTree/docs/docs/develop/devcontainer.md

 ### Running InvenTree

 You can either only run InvenTree or use the integrated debugger for debugging.
-Goto the `Run and debug` side panel make sure `InvenTree Server` is selected.
+Go to the `Run and debug` side panel and make sure `InvenTree Server` is selected.
 Click on the play button on the left.

 !!! tip "Debug with 3rd party"
     Sometimes you need to debug also some 3rd party packages.
 Just select `InvenTree Servre - 3rd party`